 Types of health care providersPhysicians; Nurses; Health care providers; Doctors; Pharmacists

 This article describes health care providers involved in primary care, nursing care, and specialty care.
-This is just one way of organizing the many types of health care providers.

 - The term "generalist" often refers to medical doctors (MDs) and doctors of osteopathic medicine (DOs) who specialize in internal medicine, family practice, or pediatrics.

 - Nurse practitioners (NPs) are nurses with graduate training.
 They can serve as a primary care provider in family medicine (FNP), pediatrics (PNP), adult care (ANP), or geriatrics (GNP).
 Others are trained to address women's health care (common concerns and routine screenings) and family planning.
-NPs can prescribe medications.
+NPs can prescribe medicines.

 - A physician assistant (PA) can provide a wide range of services in collaboration with a Doctor of Medicine (MD) or a Doctor of Osteopathic Medicine (DO).